 Contact the chamber of commerce in your new town for information on utility services.

 If necessary, arrange for storage in your new community.

 If you’re packing your house yourself, order supplies and start packing boxes.

 If you’re packing your house yourself, finish packing boxes.

 Get cash to have on hand to tip movers.

-Write directions to your new home for the moving company, confirm delivery date, and give the company your itinerary and cell phone number.
+Write directions to your new home for the moving company, confirm delivery date, and give the company your itinerary and phone number.